5s56tt8c99-ops/Optimization-of-the-drag-coefficient-Cd-of-a-Formula-One-in-Schools-car-based-on-a-target-time-/README.md

-The C++ program determines the maximum drag coefficient Cd allowed for the model to travel the 20-meter track within the time limit of 0.9 seconds.
+This C++ program determines the maximum drag coefficient Cd allowed for the model to travel the 20-meter track within the time limit of 0.9 seconds.
 The code is divided into three main modules:
 •    Thrust model (getThrust): Calculates the thrust force produced by the ‭CO2‬ cartridge at time ‭t.
 It models a 0.20-second impulse discharge phase with a linear decay that starts at a calibrated peak value of 12.36 N and gradually decreases to 0 N.
 •    Dynamic motion integration (simulateTime): Uses the Euler numerical integration method with a very small time step (‭0.0001 s) to solve Newton’s second law at every instant.
 At each interval, it calculates the forces opposing motion—aerodynamic drag and mechanical rolling friction—and determines the net acceleration.
 It then updates the car’s velocity and position until it travels 20 meters, returning the final elapsed time.